synesthesiam/rhasspy/docs/command-listener.md

 If you're not using a physical microphone connected to wherever Rhasspy is running, you may consider using one of the other systems.
 The [oneshot](#oneshot) and [hermes](#mqtthermes) systems, for example, work well with [audio input coming in via MQTT](audio-input.md#mqtthermes).

+You can also make Rhasspy record a voice command using the [HTTP API](usage.md#http-api) by:

+1. POST-ing to `/api/start-recording`.
+Rhasspy will start recording from the microphone.
+2. Speaking your voice command
+3. POST-ing to `/api/stop-recording`.
+Rhasspy will stop recording and process the voice command.

 ## WebRTCVAD

 Listens for a voice commands using [webrtcvad](https://github.com/wiseman/py-webrtcvad) to detect speech and silence.